 Likewise, any person who is incapable of refusing to submit to a test by reason of unconsciousness or other mental or physical conditions shall be deemed not to have withdrawn his consent to such test; thus, a blood test may be administered whether or not such person is told that his failure to submit to such a blood test will result in the suspension of his privilege to operate a motor vehicle.

-Lastly, readings from portable alcohol breath testing devices, for persons under the age of 21, as authorized by s.
+Lastly, readings from portable alcohol breath testing devices in Ft Lauderdale, for persons under the age of 21, as authorized by s.
 322.2616 of the State Statutes, are admissible as evidence in any administrative hearing conducted under s.
 322.2616.

-If you’ve been arrested for or charged with DUI in Palm Beach, Broward or Miami-Dade County, contact our skilled DUI defense attorneys right away.
+You can refuse Ft.
+Lauderdale DUI testing, but it may have consequences for your case and livelihood.
+If you have been arrested for or charged with DUI contact our skilled DUI defense attorneys right away.